reallydontask/reallydontask.github.io/docs/_posts/2024-10-05-configuration-in-code-terraform.markdown

 - [Is this for Me?](#is-this-for-me)

 ## Introduction

-In this post I'd like to introduce a configuration pattern for terraform that we've called Configuration In Code, I couldn't use Configuration As Code, right?
+In this post, I’ll introduce a Terraform configuration pattern we’ve dubbed **Configuration In Code** (CiC).
+While "Configuration As Code" might sound more familiar, CiC offers a unique approach to managing complex environments with subtle differences.

 ## Rationale and Background

-We have quite a lot of environments that are **mostly** the same, however unlike in other places I've worked the differences are not necessarily the obvious ones, e.g. use different SKUs in prod or ignore region resilience requirements in non production but are actually a bit more subtle, e.g. function app X is needed in dev, qa1 and prod1 but not qa2 or prod2 or prod3 or servicebus namespace is needed only in dev/qa2/prod2.
+We manage numerous environments that are **mostly** similar, but unlike other places where I’ve worked, the differences aren’t always obvious.
+For example:

+- Function App X might be needed in `dev`, `qa1`, and `prod1`, but not in `qa2`, `prod2`, or `prod3`.
+- A Service Bus namespace might only be required in `dev`, `qa2`, and `prod2`.

-As the configuration is/was managed in a catch all terraform.tfvars (though we do have some more thematic tfvars, e.g. entra or aks) adding cloud resources to the correct environments was tedious, as we needed to add the same tfvars ect a lot of times, and error prone, as we often ended up with resources not being added to all needed environments or more often, the opposite problem of adding resources where they were not needed.
+These subtle variations make managing configurations tedious, as we needed to add the same tfvars ect a lot of times, and error prone, as we often ended up with resources not being added to all needed environments or more often, the opposite problem of adding resources where they were not needed.
 This is to say nothing of the failover environments.

 ## Configuration in Code